 Instructor Spotlight – Troy McMillan

-Welcome to the first post in CyberVista’s new Instructor Spotlight Series.
-In this series, we share interviews of our certified instructors who teach our courses to current and aspiring cybersecurity practitioners.
-In this episode, we connect with Troy McMillan, Content Manager at Kaplan IT, author, and Live Online CISSP and Security+ Instructor with us at CyberVista.
+Welcome to the first post in CyberVista’s Instructor Spotlight Series.
+In this series, we share interviews with our certified instructors who write our practice tests and teach our courses to current and aspiring practitioners.
+In this episode, we connect with Troy McMillan, practice test and textbook author, and Live Online CISSP and Security+ Instructor with us at CyberVista.
 The following interview has been edited for clarity and brevity.

 CyberVista: Rumor has it that you have a few different job roles and responsibilities.
 Please tell us about what you do.